Potential enlargement of the European Union: Association Trio

+In October 2024, the Moldovan EU membership constitutional referendum resulted in support to amend the Constitution of Moldova to include the aim of becoming an EU member state.

 Turkey

 Turkey's candidacy to join the EU has been a matter of major significance and considerable controversy since it was granted in 1999.
 Turkey has had historically close ties with the EU, having an association agreement since 1964, being in a customs union with the EU since 1995 and initially applying to join in 1987.
 Only after a summit in Brussels on 17 December 2004 (following the major 2004 enlargement) did the European Council announce that membership negotiations with Turkey were officially opened on 3 October 2005.

-Turkey is the eleventh largest economy in the world, and is a key regional power.
+Turkey is the eleventh largest economy in the world (measured as Purchasing Power Parity), and is a key regional power.
 In 2006, Carl Bildt, former Swedish foreign minister, stated that "[The accession of Turkey] would give the EU a decisive role for stability in the Eastern part of the Mediterranean and the Black Sea, which is clearly in the strategic interest of Europe."

-However, others, such as former French President Nicolas Sarkozy and former German Chancellor Angela Merkel, opposed Turkey's membership.
+However, others, such as former French President Nicolas Sarkozy and former German Chancellor Angela Merkel, expressed opposition to Turkey's membership.
 Opponents argue that Turkey does not respect the key principles that are expected in a liberal democracy, such as the freedom of expression.

 Turkey's large population would also alter the balance of power in the representative European institutions.
 Upon joining the EU, Turkey's 84 million inhabitants would bestow it the largest number of MEPs in the European Parliament.
 It would become the most populous country in the EU.

-Another problem is that Turkey does not recognise one EU state, Cyprus, because of the Cyprus problem and the Cypriot government blocks some chapters of Turkey's talks.
+Another problem is that Turkey does not recognise one EU member state, Cyprus, because of the Cyprus problem, and the Cypriot government blocks some chapters of Turkey's talks.